 Lynda Kinkade is an anchor for CNN International based at the network’s headquarters in Atlanta.
-She can be seen over the weekends across Europe, Africa and the Middle East during the day and in the late evening in Australia and Asia.
-She currently anchors 'CNN Newsroom' and weekend editions of 'International Desk,' and can also be seen filling in on weekday programs like 'CNN Today.'
+She anchors CNN Newsroom on Friday and Saturday at 10am, 11am and 1pm ET, and can also be seen filling in on other programs including Connect the World.

-Prior to Seven Network Australia, Kinkade spent four years at Nine Network Australia working across the assignment desk, anchor desk and ultimately as a reporter for the network's National Nine News show in Sydney.
+Prior to Seven Network Australia, Kinkade spent four years working across the assignment desk, anchor desk and ultimately as a reporter for the Nine Network Australia based in Sydney.
+She has interviewed a variety of celebrities and newsmakers, including former Australian Prime Ministers John Howard, Kevin Rudd, Julia Gillard and actors Russell Crowe, Cate Blanchett, John Travolta, Sylvester Stallone and former U.S. Vice President Al Gore.

 Beyond her role as a journalist, Kinkade has volunteered her time to moderate numerous forums and fundraise for organizations including the USA Brain Tumor Alliance, Heartkids NSW, the Epworth Hospital and the Sydney Symphony.

 Kinkade graduated from the University of Technology, Sydney, with a Bachelor of Arts in Communication (Journalism) with a distinction average.